 The Crown Hotel Morecambe is on the north-west tip of the Lancashire coast.
-The hotel is in the centre of the popular coastal resort, over-looking magnificent Morecambe Bay, it is only 3 miles from the historic city of Lancaster and is rightly called the gateway to the Lake District.
-We have listed a few places of interest we think you may find interesting.
-If you feel anything else should be included contact us.
+The hotel is located centrally on Morecambe promenade, over-looking magnificent Morecambe Bay, it is only 3 miles from the historic city of Lancaster and a ten minute drive from the M6 motorway junction via the new Bay Gateway link road.

 There is so much to see and do in Cumbria – the Lake District that you will find there just aren’t enough hours in the day or days in the week.
 You can potter around charming Lakeland towns and villages, explore the history of the area at its castles and historical houses, enjoy the great variety of attractions or have some family fun at the many events taking place all year round.
 Whatever the weather, there is something for everyone.

 Unveiled by the Queen in 1999, the slightly larger than life-sized statue depicts Eric Morecambe in one of his characteristic poses with a pair of binoculars around his neck (he was a keen ornithologist).
 The Statue is set against the stunning backdrop of Morecambe Bay and the Lake District hills and people queue to have their photo taken alongside the Statue.

 A former Victoria Pavilion Theatre, Morecambe Winter Gardens has been undergoing extensive renovation work in recent years and is a spectacular building inside and out.
 They hold regular events including tribute nights, dancing, fun evenings, plus live music in the Parisian Bar on Sunday afternoons.

 Our local football team play at The Globe Arena which is just a short journey away from The Crown.
 Details of upcoming matches and tickets can be found on their website.